sdg-data-canada-odd-donnees/cif-cic_dev/_pages/categories.md

 title: Categories
 ---
 ## Related products
-This page contains a series of SDG related product.
-Select a post or a category to acces them.
+This page contains a series of SDG related products.
+Select a post or a category to access them.